How to Enable or Disable Dark Mode for All the Major Google Apps

 To enable Dark Mode on Google Maps, do this:

-- Tap on your profile icon in the upper right-hand corner.
+- Start by tapping on your profile icon in the upper right-hand corner.

 Keep in mind that the menu theme will not change.
 But once you go back to the Google Maps home page, you will see that the map is now dark.